-El Paso Police Respond To Active Shooter At Walmart
+Multiple Fatalities Reported In El Paso Shooting; Suspect In Custody

 "They're just hidden away in the banquet room over there, and they're calling their loved ones, either trying to get a ride home or trying to get out of here," Loera said.

-Officials first alerted the public to the active shooter situation at 11:30 a.m. local time.
+Officials first alerted the public to the active-shooter situation at 11:30 a.m. local time.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.